Director of Undergraduate Studies

 Dr. Klaits' animating questions center on why, how, and with what consequences people come to feel that their well-being is or is not bound up with that of others.
 His research investigates these issues in medical, religious, and political dimensions.

-Dr. Klaits conducted long-term fieldwork in Botswana, exploring the ways in which members of an Apostolic healing church have made efforts to sustain relationships of care and love in the context of the HIV/AIDS pandemic.
+Dr. Klaits has conducted long-term fieldwork in Botswana.
+In his book Death in a Church of Life: Moral Passion during Botswana’s Time of AIDS, he explores how members of an Apostolic healing church made efforts to sustain relationships of care and love in the context of the HIV/AIDS pandemic.